j19sch/j19sch.github.io/posts/2022/from-tension-to-agreement-with-sociocracy-30.md

 Earlier this month I started my new job at a small consultancy.
 During my onboarding I noticed something that I thought could be improved.
 So I figured I should come up with a proposal to address that.
 It also made me wonder how me proposing this improvement would go over with my new colleagues.
 And then I remembered I learned about a good way of doing this in a workshop[^6] at the 2016 [XP Days Benelux](https://xpdaysbenelux.nl/) conference.
 That workshop was about [Sociocracy 3.0](https://sociocracy30.org/) (S3 for short).
 So I ended up proposing two things in the meeting: my improvement, but also a way to come to an agreement about my proposal.

 The reactions to my proposal about how to come to agreements, were mostly positive.
 One person asked a very good question though: *"Is this solving a problem we are having?
 Or is this a solution looking for a problem?
 What would be the reasons for adopting this?"* In response I expanded on my reasons for wanting this and we decided to give it a try.
-My dual proposal hepled here: let's try the S3 patterns I shared on the improvement I proposed.
+My dual proposal helped here: let's try the S3 patterns I shared on the improvement I proposed.

 Looking back, I'm happy with my reply to those questions and I also feel I can do better.
 Which makes this the perfect opportunity for my first blog post of 2022.
 I'll start with a brief introduction on Sociocracy 3.0, then I'll share the proposal I made based on S3, and finally I'll talk about why I like this form of decision-making.